-The positive case-studies and best-practices collected will particularly have a central role in the mutual learning exchange phase of the project, through which the partners will have the chance to exchange among each other and try to integrate the lessons learnt in the existing policy instruments addressed at local level.
+The positive case studies and best practices collected will particularly have a central role in the mutual learning exchange phase of the project, through which the partners will have the chance to exchange among each other and try to integrate the lessons learnt in the existing policy instruments addressed at local level.
 Indeed, interregional learning is one of the main dimensions fostered by projects funded under the Interreg Europe programme, which promotes exchange of experiences among diverse European regions for them to learn from each other and build innovative policies in their territories.

-This document will act therefore as a preliminary analysis of the existing strengths and weaknesses of each project region and will be complemented in the following months through a survey addressed to start-ups and SMEs in the green economy.
+This Study acts as a preliminary analysis of the existing strengths and weaknesses of each project region and was complemented in the following months by a survey addressed to start-ups and SMEs in the green economy.